19 Colorful Houseplants That Quietly Double as Decor and Feel Like a Design Choice, Not an Afterthought

 Chinese Evergreen

 Reliable, adaptable, and quietly colorful.
-With patterned leaves in soft pinks, silvers, and greens, this plant fits just as well in a minimalist room as it does in a layered, cozy one.
+With patterned leaves in soft pinks, silvers, and greens, Chinese Evergreen fits just as well in a minimalist room as it does in a layered, cozy one.

 Calathea